2015 Chief FOIA Officer Report

 I. Steps taken to apply the presumption of openness.
 Relative to this step, the ONHIR has posted the President’s FOIA Memorandum and the Attorney General’s FOIA guidelines for review and reviewed our records to determine the exact nature of any old or incomplete FOIA requests.
 Additionally, we conducted a training session at our annual staff meeting where all staff (100%) was given a FOIA refresher by the FOIA Officer, with an emphasis on the elements of a request needed from the public.
 Due to budget constraints, no external trainings were attended by any staff.
 Due to budget and time constraints we did not file quarterly FOIA reports.
 If budget and time constraints change in the future we will.
 We have not modified our internal guidance to reflect on the presumption of openness, have made no discretionary releases of information, and have taken no other steps to apply the presumption of openness primarily because none were needed.
 Regarding training, we will explore additional training for FOIA staff in the next year, subject to budget constraints.
 We have a very small community that requests records from our agency and no outreach was conducted to that community.
 Our policy is to release records in full and we generally do that in all cases unless statute prevents it.
 Please see the FOIA Annual Report on our web site for details on the number of FOIA requests and other information regarding disclosure.
 In general requests received are processed very quickly and are records are disclosed in full.
 The majority of our agency’s records relate to specific clients of the agency and because of this consent is needed to access them by the public.
 Due to this situation, discretionary disclosures are not possible and are not generally used by the agency.
 In the event that we obtain records that would be appropriate for discretionary disclosure, we will disclose them.

 III.
 Steps taken to increase proactive disclosures.
 We have made no proactive disclosures.
 Our agency records include detailed private information on individual clients and are generally not appropriate for this type of disclosure.
 We have had no regular or repeated requests for information under FOIA, but if we did would consider making a proactive disclosure.
 We have not added any new material to our agency website in the last year other than the posting of the current FOIA annual report, no records have been posted, and there is no system in place to identify records that could be posted.
 The nature of our records make it unlikely that posting will be used in the future.
 We do not use social media to disseminate information and don’t plan on taking any steps to increase proactive disclosures in the future.
 If there are requests from the public to make changes or improve our web site, we will evaluate them then.
+In Section III questions 2 and 3 are not applicable to this Agency.

 IV.
 Steps taken to greater utilize technology.
 We have responded to requests received electronically and in paper form.
 The electronic requests typically take the form of emails.
 Many requests are from clients who are not sophisticated technologically so paper requests are the preferred form.
 We will accept FOIA requests in any form.
 If requested, we would respond to requests in electronic form, either in scanned pdf documents or other appropriate format.
 Regarding electronic receipt of FOIA requests everyone in the agency has the ability to accept these (through email) and that has not changed in the last year.
 None of our agency staff have the ability to track FOIA requests electronically, and the log is maintained by the Chief FOIA Officer on his computer.
 We don’t anticipate changing that since it is not required to improve efficiency in the system.
 No one in the agency has the ability to process FOIA requests other than the Chief FOIA Officer and that works well.
 That is done by reading the email.
 We don’t anticipate changing that since it is not required to improve efficiency.
 Our Annual FOIA Report is prepared by the Chief FOIA officer on a personal computer using word processing software, a spreadsheet, and the internet.
 We do not have the capability to track FOIA requests through our web site and do not intend to get it since the vast majority of our clients are elderly and do not have computer skills or access to the internet.
 A phone call works well to track existing FOIA requests.
+ONHIR is currently making information available in its most useful format and if we receive requests for other formats we will evaluate them.
+In Section IV questions 1, 2, 3, 4, and 8 are not applicable to this Agency.

 Spotlight on Success